pixelgamewizard/pgwbandedtorches/doc/1_16_5/README.md

 The same recipe will work for soul torches, unless you've customized the recipes through a data pack to work in some other way.

+## Configuration

+The configuration file was removed from the 1.16.5 version.
+If you want to change the icons or disable certain recipes, you can now do so through custom data packs!

+Note that the torch item icons are deliberately offset upward a little bit so that the band is more clearly visible (especially if you have more than double digits of that item), so be warned before changing them. :-)

 ## FAQ

 **Are there any dependencies?**